Bryan-Guner-Backup/bgoonz-cv-portfolio/content/pages/faq.md

           Yes, I just graduated a web development bootcamp and I am looking for a fullstack role!

-      - question: How it this different from what we have today?
+      - question: What's the most useful business-related book you've ever read?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a